Subscribe to The COBRA Advisor newsletter for fresh HR insights, law updates, and more.

 Pursuant to Treas.
 Reg. §54.4980B-6, Q/A-6, if a qualified beneficiary passes away or becomes incapacitated, then the legal representative of the QB, or the QB's estate, or spouse may make a COBRA election on behalf of the Qualified Beneficiary.

 Coverage may be necessary for those who have recently passed because there could be medical claims incurred between the time of the qualifying event, and the time of the death of the employee.
 The same can be said of individuals who have become incapacitated.
 Claims are often unpaid until COBRA enrollment can be secured.
 So long as the individual's election is timely addressed by the legal representative such as power of attorney, then the QB is entitled to COBRA benefits.
-This happens simply by having the legal representative elect/enroll into continuation coverage for the qualified beneficiary, on his or her behalf.
-If death/incapacitation occur, then the 60 day election period may be tolled for the period during which the qualified beneficiary is without a legal representative (power of attorney).
-This means, for example, that the 60 days election period would cease running upon death until a legal representative such as Power of Attorney is appointed, and then the remaining of the 60 days would continue to run.
-If death impacts the coverage of another qualified beneficiary (such as dependents), then the legal representative would have a right for the initial election and the other QB's may also have a second election opportunity effective with the loss of coverage upon death of the deceased QB, which would allow them to continue coverage for up to the 36 month maximum.
+This happens simply by having the legal representative elect/enroll in continuation coverage for the qualified beneficiary, on his or her behalf.
+If death/incapacitation occurs, then the 60-day election period may be tolled for the period during which the qualified beneficiary is without a legal representative (power of attorney).
+This means, for example, that the 60-day election period would cease running upon death until a legal representative such as Power of Attorney is appointed, and then the remaining 60 days would continue to run.
+You may be wondering if COBRA has extended coverage for a surviving spouse.
+If death impacts the coverage of another qualified beneficiary (such as dependents), then the legal representative would have a right for the initial election and the other QBs may also have a second election opportunity effective with the loss of coverage upon death of the deceased QB, which would allow them to continue coverage for up to the 36-month maximum.
 Of course, in order for such an election to be processed, insurance carriers or TPAs may require proof of legal representation such as proof of Power of Attorney along with any necessary enrollment forms or paperwork needed for processing the coverage enrollment request with the carriers.

 Share, Connect, Join Our Community!